acikgozb/acikgozb/README.md

 ### Currently learning / spending time on 🚀

-  * Replacing Jetbrains products (mainly Rider, Goland and Datagrip) with Neovim for a customized, language agnostic dev environment
   * Setting up Kitty, Neovim & Tmux for my dev environment
+  * Making my terminal feel just like home
   * Diving into the world of automation and containerization
-  * Keeping the engine warm with Data Structures and Algorithms
+  * Getting my hands dirty with Linux

 <p>
   <details>